kevinoh45TuD/pp1_zoo_website/README.md

 - Freepik was used to source the image used for the map on the Home page [Freepik](https://www.freepik.com)

+- KidzSearch was used to source information for the text sections of the animals page [wiki.Kidzsearch](https://wiki.kidzsearch.com/wiki/Main_Page)

 [Back to top](#central-zoo)

 ## Testing